marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

-- The user finalizes the "active" cart.
+- The user create an order for the "active" cart.
+- **Clean locks**: for each `buyer_order` with status "created", whose creation date is older than the timeout:
+  - `deleted_at` is set to the current timestamp.
+  - For each product in the `buyer_order` cart:
+      - _The `locked_stock` is decreased by the `reservation` quantity._
+- For each product in the cart, if any of the product is locked by a non-zero `locked_stock`, the process is aborted.
 - If the user already has a "created" order, the process is aborted.
-- for each product in the cart:
-    - **check sequence**: _If the `products reservation` sequence is different from the `product` sequence, the `products reservation` is deleted._
+- **Check sequence**: for each `products reservation` in the cart whose sequence is different from the `product` sequence:
+    - `deleted_at` is set to the current timestamp.
 - Every product for which the check sequence failed is returned.
   - The user, for each product, can accept the new amount or leave it.
   - If the user accepts the new amount, it's responsibility of the Frontend to create a new `products reservation` and retry to create the order.
-- Also for each product in the cart, if any of the product is locked by a non-zero `locked_stock`, the process is aborted.
 - _A new `buyer_order` entity is created, with status "created"_
 - for each product in the cart:
     - _The `locked_stock` is increased by the `reservation` quantity._
 - The timeout for the user to complete the order is started.

 ### Complete a buyer order

-> TODO

 **Input**: (order_guid*)